 Passionate and driven about the current plight of young people’s mental health, Young Minds Matter was formed in 2017 by way of a charity concert, with the aim of not only showcasing the musical talents of some extraordinary young people, but also to bring the audience some inspirational speakers.
-Together with some moving video interviews with young people, we managed to raise awareness of the mental health challenges they were facing, in a positive and uplifting manner.
+Together with some moving video interviews with young people, we managed to raise a phenomenal total of £37,100, as well as raising awareness of the mental health challenges they were facing, in a positive and uplifting manner.

 With two successful fundraising events now under our belt, we are returning to Warwick Hall auditorium for our 2021 concert, which promises to be bigger and better than before!

 Our mentoring service was launched in 2019, with experienced mentors and established contacts at local schools.
 We offer free 1:1 mentoring for any young person, no matter what their needs are.
 We also work closely with local and national mental health professionals and charities to ensure that young people are supported in the way that’s right for them, signposting them to further support if necessary.

 An integral part of what Young Minds Matter does is to have young people at its core in everything we do, from the organisation and participation in events, to the future appointment of young people to our Trustee Board.
 Our mentors are always listening to and learning from the young people they work with to ensure our support is appropriate for their needs.

 To ensure every young person receives the support they deserve

 To instigate positive change in young people’s lives

 To give a voice to young people